jordi-petit/lp-moogle-2018/README.md

 - Simple queries only contain a word.
 The answer should include all crawled pages that contain the given word.

-- Complex queries can be express conjunctions and disjunctions.
+- Complex queries can express conjunctions and disjunctions.
 Conjunctions are written with `[]` expressions and disjunctions with `()` expressions.
   In these expressions, words are written in single quotes (this makes it easier for you!).
 For instance: